 MACD Histogram in Multiple Time-Frames

 In the last article of our MasterClass on MACD, we talked about how to implement the signal line crossover trading strategy on Mudrex.
-Checkout the last article if you haven’t already.
+Check out the last article on MACD Masterclass if you haven’t already.
 In this article, we’ll be talking about how to use MACD in multiple time-frames on Mudrex.
 We’ll be discussing the following topics in-depth with descriptions on trading charts and screenshots of Mudrex’s strategy canvas wherever necessary:

 - MACD Histogram

 - Multiple Time-Frames

 - Histogram Crossover